Margaret Simms: Academia

 Before she finished her PhD dissertation, Simms began teaching at the University of California, Santa Cruz.
 She then spent several years teaching at Atlanta University, a historically black college and university (renamed Clark-Atlanta University after it merged with Clark College.)
 Here, she found mentorship through the Caucus of Black Economists, (which became the National Economic Association).
 She also gained administrative experience as chair of the economics department.
-Simms was on the faculty of Atlanta University from 1972-1981, eventually working her way up to be the chair of the economics department.
-During that time, she took leave for a fellowship program from 1977–78 and again for two years to conduct policy research at the Urban Institute.
+Simms was on the faculty of Atlanta University from 1972 to 1981, eventually working her way up to be the chair of the economics department.
+During that time, she took leave for a fellowship program from 1977 to 1978 and again for two years to conduct policy research at the Urban Institute.

 Research

 In 1977, she participated in the Brookings Institution's Economic Policy Fellows program, where she worked in the Office of Policy Development and Research at the United States Department of Housing and Urban Development (HUD), returning to Atlanta University for a year.
 In 1979, she moved to Washington, DC to work at The Urban Institute.

-From 1979-1986, Simms conducted research at The Urban Institute, starting as a senior research associate, and eventually becoming the program director of the Minorities and Social Policy Program.
+From 1979 to 1986, Simms conducted research at The Urban Institute, starting as a senior research associate, and eventually becoming the program director of the Minorities and Social Policy Program.
 Here, she had opportunities to conduct research about the well-being of Americans and advise government leaders based on the research results.

-She then moved on to work at the Joint Center for Political and Economic Studies (JCPES) from 1986-2007, the top think tank of African American policy, where she was hired to be the deputy director of research.
+She then moved on to work at the Joint Center for Political and Economic Studies (JCPES) from 1986 to 2007, the top think tank of African American policy, where she was hired to be the deputy director of research.
 Since its founding in 1970, its mission has been to assist Black candidates to become elected officials and to equip them with networks of resources once they have been elected.
 Now, it serves as a forum for policy debates and ideas that promote the advancement of Black communities.
 During her tenure, she served as the first woman vice president of governance and economic analysis; she also served as vice president for research and interim president of the entire organization.

 In 2007, Simms returned to The Urban Institute as an institute fellow and director of the Low Income Working Families Project.
 From 2007 to 2018, she oversaw a team that analyzes factors that result in poor outcomes for American families living below 200% of the federal poverty level and makes policy recommendations that would improve their outcomes.
 Since her retirement as director in 2018, she has remained involved with The Urban Institute as a non-resident fellow.